 - Evidently, peer experience is always an edge for internships.
 Interacting with like-minded peers and discussing careers is a great brainstorming activity.

-- If you are a pre-health or pre-med student, you will surely know that interning at a local hospital will turn up a reliable experience.
+- If you are a pre-health or pre-med student, you will surely know that interning at a local hospital will turn out to be a reliable experience.
 But abroad internships have their own set of advantages, where you can also explore medical scenarios in other societies.

-A medical internship is often perceived to be the same as medical volunteering, but it is not true all the time.
+A medical internship is often perceived to be the same as medical volunteering, but this is not true all the time.
 Volunteering is an unpaid service, whereas a medical internship can be paid or unpaid.
-Evidently, Volunteering responsibilities mostly align with that of unpaid medical internship, but internships often aid academically.
+Evidently, Volunteering responsibilities mostly align with that of unpaid medical internships, but internships often aid academically.